Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs: Far-detuned Optical dipole traps

 In this experiment, we employ three optical dipole traps; two use light derived from a 200-W 1064-nm fiber laser, while the third uses light from a 20-W single-frequency 1550-nm fiber laser.
 The traps have been designed with specific depths and volumes to facilitate efficient evaporation.
 To aid in visualizing the trap arrangement, see Fig.~\ref{fig:optical layout} for a schematic of the experimental setup.

 The first (strong) 1064-nm trap, referred to as the Li ODT, is created by crossing two focused laser beams at an angle of 10$^\circ$ in the region where the Li atoms reside.
-The two beams have waists of 150 $\mu$m (vertical) and 50 $\mu$m (horizontal) and share a maximum optical power of 110~W, resulting in a trap depth of $\sim$0.6~mK.
+The two beams have waists of 150 $\mu$m (vertical) and 50 $\mu$m (horizontal), and each beam has a maximum optical power of 55 W, resulting in a trap depth of $\approx$0.6~mK.
 Furthermore, the switching and pointing of the Li ODT beams are controlled by an acousto-optic deflector (AOD).
-By changing the frequency of the RF source for the AOD, we can shift the trap position as needed.
+By changing the frequency of the rf source for the AOD, we can shift the trap position as needed.
+To ensure that the trap does not lose the crossing point during vertical movement, we take care to make the two beam paths as symmetric as possible.
+Also, during alignment, we verify that the two beams stay in the same plane with the axis of the lens and hit the lens perpendicularly with equal distances from the lens center.

-The second (weak) 1064-nm trap is also created by crossing two focused laser beams, but at an angle of $\sim$90$^{\circ}$.
-Both beams have waists of 270 $\mu$m (vertical) and 380 $\mu$m (horizontal) and share a maximum power of 5.8~W. The trap features a large trapping volume that covers a significant portion of the Cs cloud after dRSC.
+The second (weak) 1064-nm trap is also created by crossing two focused laser beams, but at an angle of $\approx$90$^{\circ}$.
+Both beams have waists of 270 $\mu$m (vertical) and 380 $\mu$m (horizontal), and each beam has a maximum power of 2.9 W. The trap features a large trapping volume that covers a significant portion of the Cs cloud after dRSC.
 However, the trap alone is not strong enough to hold Cs against gravity.
-To counteract the gravitational pull, a field gradient is applied to levitation Cs.
+To counteract the gravitational pull, a magnetic-field gradient is applied to levitate Cs.
 The Cs atoms in the $\vert 3, 3\rangle$ state require a gradient of 31~G/cm to nullify the gravity effect.
+Meanwhile, the introduction of this magnetic-field gradient reduces the trap depth of the Li ODT by approximately 6\%.

 The 1550-nm trap, also a crossed ODT, is constructed using laser beams with a horizontal waist of 150 $\mu$m and a vertical waist of 30 $\mu$m.
-This trap works together with the weak 1064-nm trap to form the Cs ODT.
+This trap, often referred to as a dimple trap, works in combination with the weak 1064-nm trap to form the Cs ODT.
 The weak 1064-nm trap, with its large trapping volume, facilitates the loading of a larger number of Cs atoms.
 In contrast, the 1550-nm trap, with its compact trapping region at the center, enhances Cs density and aids in more efficient evaporative cooling.
 Additionally, the tight confinement of the 1550-nm trap improves the overlap between Li and Cs.